gatsbyjs/gatsby/docs/blog/gatsby-first-beta-release.md

 imageAuthor: Kees Torn
 imageAuthorLink: https://flic.kr/p/mozahn
 imageTitle: Container ship loading containers
 excerpt: "We shipped today Gatsby's first beta for 1.0!
-Gatsby is a modern blazing-fast static site generator for React.js…"
+Gatsby is a modern blazing-fast static site generator for React…"
 ---

 We shipped today Gatsby's first beta for 1.0!
-Gatsby is a modern blazing-fast static site generator for React.js.
+Gatsby is a modern blazing-fast static site generator for React.

 Ten months and one day ago
 [I announced I was now working full-time on Gatsby](https://www.bricolage.io/gatsby-open-source-work/)